Albert Montillo, Ph.D.

-Albert Montillo, Ph.D.

 Dr. Montillo is actively engaged in supervising, teaching and training of students spanning UT Southwestern, Southern Methodist Univeristy (Statistics and Computer Science ), UT Dallas (Electrical, Bioengineering, and Computer Science) and UT Arlington.
-He teaches Machine Learning, Biostatistics and the Python Bootcamp at UTSW and at UT Dallas through an adjunct appointment there, serves on Ph.D. thesis committees at UT Arlington and UT Southwestern.
+He teaches Machine Learning, Biostatistics and the Python Bootcamp at UTSW and at UT Dallas through an adjunct appointment there and serves on Ph.D. thesis committees at these universities.

 - Rensselaer Polytechnic Inst (1992), Computer Sciences